North Dakota governor vetoes transgender pronouns bill

 In 2021, Burgum vetoed a bill that would have barred transgender girls from playing on girls’ teams in public schools.

-Lawmakers didn’t override the veto, but are considering new legislation this session to replicate and expand that bill, including at the college level.
+Lawmakers didn’t override the veto.
+But they are considering new legislation this session to replicate and expand that bill, including at the college level.
 Two bills passed the House with veto-proof majorities.
 The Senate considered them on Monday.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.